Material Disruption: Mass Timber in the Lone Star State

 The firm Lake Flato Architects of San Antonio has been at the forefront of bringing engineered wood products to the state.
 In 2018, the firm’s rooftop addition to the Museum of Fine Arts in Houston — the Sarah Campbell Blaffer Foundation Center for Conservation — featured the first installation of dowel-laminated timber panels in North America.
 Dowel-laminated timber, or DLT, is created from softwood lumber boards stacked on edge and fastened together using long hardwood dowels, making it an all-wood mass timber product.

-Two more of Lake Flato’s DLT projects, the Hotel Magdalena in Austin and the Soto Building in San Antonio, are scheduled for completion in 2020.
+Two more of Lake Flato’s DLT proj Lake Flat ects, the Hotel Magdalena in Austin and the Soto Building in San Antonio, are scheduled for completion in 2020.
 The latter, a collaboration with BOKA Powell, consists of a glulam post and beam frame supporting dowel-laminated timber floor panels and will be the first six-story, mixed-use mass timber building in Texas.
 Its well-thought-out systems integration strategy features a raised floor plenum with underfloor air distribution.
 The result not only maximizes flexibility for tenants, but also removes the visual impact of suspended air ducts while highlighting the beauty of the exposed structural components.

 In Austin, TB/DS, a joint venture between Thoughtbarn and Delineate Studio, worked with ambitious client Endeavor Real Estate Group to reimagine a turn-of-the-century warehouse aesthetic for a contemporary five-story office building in its eclectic East Side context.